tsmarch

 where \(\Sigma\) is the unconditional covariance matrix of the residuals and performs the role of de-correlating (whitening) the residuals prior to rotation (independence).
 It is at this juncture where dimensionality reduction may also be performed, by selecting the first \(m\) principal components of the residuals.
 In that case \(\varepsilon_t \approx \hat \varepsilon_t = A f_t\) since the dimensionality reduced system only approximates the original residuals.

 The rotation matrix \(U\) is calculated through the use of Independent Component Analysis (ICA) which is a method separating multivariate mixed signals into additive statistically independent and non-Gaussian components3 (see Hyvärinen and Oja (2000)).
-The algorithm used in the tsmarch package for ICA is based on the RADICAL algorithm of Learned-Miller and Fisher (2003) which uses an efficient entropy estimator (due to Vasicek (1976)) which is robust to outliers and requires no strong characterization assumptions about the data generating process.4
+There are 2 choices of ICA algorithms in the tsmarch package: one based on the RADICAL algorithm of Learned-Miller and Fisher (2003) which uses an efficient entropy estimator (due to Vasicek (1976)) which is robust to outliers and requires no strong characterization assumptions about the data generating process.4 and one based on the FASTICA algorithm of Hyvarinen (1999).

 The independent components \(f_t\) can be further decomposed as: